 Please do not ask for transfers unless you contribute more content & are going to maintain the page.
 Remember, it isn't about numbers but quality to those you maintain.
-I will keep my relatives pages.
+None of my relatives pages will be transferred.

 I also manage some 800+ names of a Peacock cousin who passed away recently.

 I think 'Find A Grave' is the next best thing to the real cemeteries when they are too far to travel.
 Names would not be recorded into Find a Grave database, to be found, if not for the time & efforts of ALL contributors.
 It is the best way to give back to our ancestors, and others who are looking for family...Everyone deserves to be remembered, no matter how long ago they died.
 It is not about numbers, it is about people who came before.
 Their names should not be forgotten.
 It is about caring...Life is a gift, with deep roots...Someday, everyone will be an ancestor.

 Hollywood Cemetery in Atlanta, Georgia has been my project since I began on findagrave.
 That was 14-1/2 years ago when I started looking for my GGrandparents.
 I had never heard of Hollywood Cemetery.
 My uncle told me where it was.
 The area around Hollywood was once a middle-class white area.
 This is no longer the case.
 Basically it is a very distressed area.